Two options to choose from

-When you create or edit a form in Customer Fields, you will see a section that allows you to configure the form's account options.
-There are three options to choose from:
+When you create or edit a Registration/update account form in Customer Fields, you will see a section that allows you to configure the form's account options.
+There are two options to choose from:

 How to change account options for new forms

-When creating a new form, you'll find a section for 'Account options' underneath the form's name:
+When creating a new form, you'll find a section for Choose account options underneath the form's name.

 How to change account options for existing forms